Skip to content Skip to footer navigation

 Low annual ink costs: If our typical usage scenario mirrors your needs, then look for a high-scoring printer with low annual ink costs.
 These tend to have a higher price tag, but you'll ultimately save money compared to many low-cost printers.

 Below are two examples from our test results that help demonstrate the difference in costs.
+This doesn't factor in free ink that may be included with the printer.

 Cost Annual ink/toner cost Total cost over 3 years Print quality score